North Carolina A&T Aggies football

 The North Carolina A&T Aggies football program represents North Carolina Agricultural and Technical State University in college football.
-The Aggies play in the NCAA Division I Football Championship Subdivision as a member of CAA Football, the technically separate football league operated by the Aggies' full-time home of the Colonial Athletic Association.
+The Aggies play in the NCAA Division I Football Championship Subdivision as a member of CAA Football, the technically separate football league operated by the Aggies' full-time home of the Coastal Athletic Association.

 History

 Early history (1901–1924)

 In 1901, the team played its first game, losing to Livingstone College.
 The team played only one game during the 1901 season and did not field another team until 1906.
 In the program's early years, the team would sporadically field teams, having periods between 1907 and 1911; 1913; and 1917 where there was no team.
 Due to the outbreak of World War I, the school did not field a team, but resumed play once again in 1919 competing against neighboring Bennett College.
 It wasn't until 1923, that A&T's first coach of record, L.P.
 Byarm, would come along to lead the team.